 A product made in nature, naturally sweet, adored everywhere—one that even has medicinal healing properties (helpful to quell allergies and treat burns)—is also saturated with poison.
 Think about that.
 Study after study has found glyphosate in honey.
-Just about every type of honey cultivated just about anywhere is poisoned.
+Just about every type of honey cultivated just about anywhere contains this poison.

 But don’t blame the bees, the beekeepers or even the honey itself.
 Blame Monsanto, makers of the ubiquitous weedkiller RoundUp which contains glyphosate.